JasonYao/NYU-Bobst-Library-Reservation-Automator-Java/README.md

 ##### Setup and running

-`nano time.sh` -> Edit this file and uncomment out the part where I told you to uncomment.
+`nano run.sh` -> Edit this file and uncomment out the part where I told you to uncomment.

 `CTRL` + `x`, `y` -> This will save your changes made

 `./time.sh` -> And now you're done, and you're set to automatically run the app at 0001 each day.
-NOTE: make sure to add at least one extra line to your crontab, by `crontab -e`, and pressing
-`ENTER` a couple of times at the end of the file.

 ## The Explaination
 NYU's Library system makes it annoying for students because each student is limited to one booking every 24 hours.